-- Pharmacy Rebates: Any rebates provided by pharmaceutical manufacturers to payers for prescription drugs, excluding manufacturer-provided fair market value bona fide service fees.2 DHSS/DHCC publishes spending data net of rebates reported by payers. - Premium Revenues (for NCPHI): A term used to refer to an insurer's total premium revenues for a given Insurance Line of Business code for Delaware residents.
-To be used in the computation of Net Cost of Private Health Insurance only.
-This data element is akin to premium revenues insurers typically report on financial statement (for example, income statements).
+- Pharmacy Rebates: Any rebates provided by pharmaceutical manufacturers to payers for drugs or pharmacy products, excluding manufacturer-provided fair market value bona fide service fees.
+The DHSS/DHCC publishes spending data net of rebates reported by payers. - Premium Revenues (for NCPHI): A term used to refer to an insurer's total premium revenues for a given Insurance LOB code for Delaware residents.
+To be used in the computation of NCPHI only.
+This data element is akin to premium revenues insurers typically report on financial statement (e.g., income statements).
 Total premium revenue means all monies paid by a policyholder, subscriber, or third party as a condition of receiving coverage from the issuer, including any fees or other contributions associated with the health plan.
-Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements and on CY earned basis.
-Include advance payments of the premium tax credit, other types of federal subsidies (for example, premium portion of low-income subsidy in Medicare Part D program), risk-sharing or risk mitigation arrangement payments/accruals, or retrospective premium adjustments (for example, estimated or reported risk adjustment transfer payments or risk corridor transfers in the Affordable Care Act (ACA) or Medicare programs, where applicable), and any state-based premium subsidies.
-Include medical loss ratio rebate payments or accruals and any experience-rated premium adjustments.
+Amounts should be reported on a direct basis, meaning gross of any private reinsurance arrangements and on a CY earned basis.
+Include advance payments of the premium tax credit, other types of federal subsidies (e.g., premium portion of low-income subsidy in Medicare Part D program), risk-sharing or risk mitigation arrangement payments/accruals, or retrospective premium adjustments (e.g., estimated or reported risk adjustment transfer payments or risk corridor transfers in the Affordable Care Act [ACA] or Medicare programs, where applicable), and any State-based premium subsidies.
+Include medical loss ratio (MLR) rebate payments or accruals and any experience-rated premium adjustments.
 For fully insured employer-sponsored coverage, include the total of employee and employer share of premium cost.
 For self-insured plans, include any income from administrative expenses and fees.
 Exclude investment income or revenues not directly related to the cost of providing the health plan coverage.
-Direct reimbursements for ACA Section 9010 Fees (i.e., Health Insurer Provider Fees) received from the State of Delaware should not be included. - Public Program: A term used to refer to payers that are not insurers.
-This includes Medicare FFS, Medicaid FFS, the Veterans Health Administration and similar entities/programs. - Total Health Care Expenditures (THCE): The total medical expense incurred by Delaware residents for all health care benefits and services by all payers reporting to DHSS/DHCC, plus the insurers' NCPHI. - Total Health Care Expenditures per Capita: THCEs (as defined above) divided by Delaware's total state population.
-The annual change in THCE per capita is compared to the spending benchmark at the State level. - Total Medical Expense (TME): The sum of the allowed amount of total claims spending and total non-claims paid to providers incurred by Delaware residents for all health care services.
+Direct reimbursements for ACA Section 9010 Fees (i.e., Health Insurer Provider Fees) received from the State should not be included. - Public Program: A term used to refer to payers that are not insurers.
+This includes Medicare FFS, Medicaid FFS, the Veterans Health Administration and similar entities/programs. - THCE: The TME incurred by Delaware residents for all health care benefits and services by all payers reporting to the DHSS/DHCC, plus the insurers' NCPHI. - THCEs per Capita: THCEs (as defined above) divided by Delaware's total population.
+The annual change in THCE per capita is compared to the spending benchmark at the State level. - TME: The sum of the allowed amount of total claims spending and total non-claims paid to providers incurred by Delaware residents for all health care services.
 TME is reported at multiple levels: State, market, payer, and provider.
-Payers report TME by insurance category code (for example, Medicare and Medicare Managed Care and Commercial Full Claims) and at the provider level whenever possible.
-TME excludes Medigap members and claims. - Total Net Paid Expenditures (for NCPHI): A term used to refer to an insurer's actual net paid expenditures for services and benefits for a given Insurance Line of Business code for Delaware residents.
-To be used in the computation of NCPHI only.
-This data element
+Payers report TME by insurance category code (e.g., Medicare and Medicare Managed Care and Commercial Full Claims) and at the provider level whenever possible.
+TME excludes Medigap members and claims.

-2 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer and pharmacy benefit manager) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, and patient care management programs).
+&lt;sup>3 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer and pharmacy benefit manager) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, and patient care management programs).